New York City Fire Department Bureau of EMS: Operations

-FDNY EMS is led by the Chief of the Bureau of EMS Michael Fields.
-It is broken down into nine divisions.
+FDNY EMS is led by the Chief of the Bureau of Emergency Medical Services.
+It is broken down into two command areas; (Field Operations and Administration) both led by an EMS Assistant Chief.
+Field Operations is divided into three citywide geographical area, (Central, North & South) each led by an EMS Deputy Assistant Chief, then into nine divisions.
 Each division is led by a division chief, up to 5 deputy chiefs, and a division captain.
 Each division is then broken down further into stations which are led by captains and lieutenants.

 FDNY EMS controls the operation of all ambulances in the New York City 911 System.
 65% of the ambulances in the 911 system are FDNY EMS municipal units while the remaining 35% of 911 system coverage is provided by hospital-based units known as Voluntary Hospital Ambulances, which are staffed by paid hospital personnel who work in partnership with FDNY EMS.
 Private ambulance services and Volunteer Ambulance Corps also make their resources available to supplement the 911 system in times of high call volume or severe weather.
 FDNY EMS maintains and controls Emergency Medical Dispatch (EMD), and telemetry (online medical control).
 FDNY EMS is also responsible for managing emergency medical care for all mass casualty incidents (MCI's) in New York City.